OrangeSpyderMan/inkplate10-weather-cal/README.md

   - approx 21µA in deep sleep
   - approx 240mA awake
   - approx 30 seconds awake time daily
-- Real-time clock for precise sleep/wake times.
+- Real-time clock is synchronized from NTP after wake.
 - Daylight savings time handled automatically.
 - Can publish to a MQTT topic for remote-logging.
 - Renders messages on the e-ink display for critical errors (eg. battery low, wifi connect timeout etc.).